Sourdough croutons

 This post might include affiliate links.
 See my policy.

-I am asked this question frequently when one looks at my Instagram feed: you bake so often, what do you do with all of the sourdough bread that’s leftover?
-The truth is the majority of my bread gets eaten by my family, and I (especially the host of “experimental” loaves), or I baked the bread for friends or perhaps an upcoming gathering at my house.
-And in the unfortunate situation where a loaf starts to sneak toward the end of its lifespan, I always find a creative way to work it into a meal.
-And while you should be storing your bread correctly, sometimes it’s handy to transform stale and aging bread into something used to heighten other dishes around the kitchen.
-And using leftover sourdough bread, turning them into croutons and breadcrumbs, couldn’t be easier.
+Truthfully, most of my sourdough bread gets eaten by my family and me (especially the host of “experimental” loaves), or I bake the bread for friends or an upcoming gathering at my house.
+In the unfortunate situation where a loaf starts to sneak toward the end of its lifespan, I always find a creative way to work it into a meal.

 leftover sourdough bread about to become croutons and breadcrumbs